Nicolas Godinot

-Deo-Gratias-Nicolas Godinot (1 May 1765 – 27 October 1811) was a Général de Division of the First French Empire who saw action during the Peninsular War.
-He was made Chef de Brigade of the 25th Légère on 30 June 1799 and rose to become Colonel of that regiment in 1803.
-Godinot gained promotion to Général de Brigade on 1 February 1805, and on 10 May 1811 rose further to Général de Division.
+Deo-Gratias-Nicolas Godinot (1 May 1765 – 27 October 1811) was a général de division of the First French Empire who saw action during the Peninsular War.
+He was appointed chef de brigade of the 25th Légère on 30 June 1799 and rose to become Colonel of that regiment in 1803.
+Godinot gained promotion to général de brigade on 1 February 1805, and on 10 May 1811 rose further to général de division.

 He led his brigade in a feint-attack against the village of Albuera during the Battle of Albuera on 16 May 1811.
 He defeated a Spanish force at the Battle of Zujar on 9 August 1811.
-Godinot was made the scapegoat for an operation that failed to trap Francisco Ballesteros in the autumn of 1811.
-Despondent, Godinot killed himself.
+Godinot was made the scapegoat for the Battle of Bornos, an operation that failed to trap Francisco Ballesteros in the autumn of 1811.
+Following a heated argument with Soult, Godinot killed himself.

 Aside from his military rank, Godinot became a Commander of the Légion d'Honneur on 9 March 1806, and was made a Baron of the Empire on 27 July 1808.